GusPietrasanta/car-sales-manager/README.md

 ### Search for Vehicle Makes

 Users can search for a specific vehicle make using the binary search algorithm.
 The app performs a binary search on the sorted list of vehicle makes and displays a message indicating whether the make was found or not.
-If found, it also shows the index of the make in the list.

 ### Insert Vehicle Make

 Users can add a new vehicle make to the list.
 The app first checks if the make already exists using the binary search algorithm.
 If not found, the make is added to the list, and the list is sorted again.
-The updated list of vehicle makes is then displayed in the summary details.
-If the make already exists, an error message is shown.

 ## 🛠️ Built With
 This project was built using the following technologies: